OS X El Capitan: System requirements

 The upgrade varies in size depending upon which Apple Mac computer it is being installed on; in most scenarios, it will require about 6 GB of disk space.

 Features

 OS X El Capitan includes features to improve the security, performance, design and usability of OS X. Compared to OS X Yosemite, Apple says that opening PDFs is four times faster, app switching and viewing messages in Mail is twice as fast and launching apps is 40% faster.
 The maximum amount of memory that could be allocated to the graphics processor has been increased from 1024 MB to 1536 MB on Macs with an Intel HD 4000 GPU.
 OS X El Capitan supports Metal, Apple's graphics API introduced in iOS 8 to speed up performance in games and professional applications.
 Apple's typeface San Francisco replaces Helvetica Neue as the system typeface.
-OS X El Capitan also adopts LibreSSL in replacement of OpenSSL used in previous versions.
+OS X El Capitan also adopts LibreSSL as a replacement for OpenSSL used in older versions.